microsoftgraph/group-membership-management-tenant/README.md

 SyncJobs DB

 - This script needs to run only once.
-- Make sure you are connected to SyncJobs database: `<SolutionAbbreviation>-data-<EnvironmentAbbreviation>-jobs`.
+- Make sure you are connected to SyncJobs database: `<SolutionAbbreviation>-data-<EnvironmentAbbreviation>`.

 ```
 IF NOT EXISTS (SELECT * FROM sys.database_principals WHERE name = N'<SolutionAbbreviation>-serviceconnection-<EnvironmentAbbreviation>')